 Most hair masks make promises they cannot keep.
-The difference between a mask that actually repairs damaged hair and one that just coats it with silicone comes down to two things: what's in the formula and how the damage happened in the first place.
-Heat damage, chemical processing, and mechanical breakage all respond differently to treatment.
-These 7 picks are ranked by repair type and damage level -- so you can pick the one that matches what your hair actually needs.
+The honest difference is whether a formula improves the feel, slip, softness, and breakage-prone look of damaged hair, or just gives a quick coating effect.
+Heat damage, chemical processing, and mechanical breakage all respond differently to conditioning support.
+These 7 picks are ranked by formula type and damage level -- so you can pick the one that matches what your hair actually needs.

 Quick Verdict